-Feeling fruity?
-Looking for a fun Halloween costume that you can make easily?
+Are you feeling fruity or looking for a fun Halloween costume that's easy to make and that works well for adults or little ones?
 This Halloween, try going as a bunch of bananas.
-It's a costume that looks intricate when it's finished, but is actually not that difficult to put together.
+It's a costume that looks intricate when it's finished, but it is actually not that difficult to put together.
 You might have to dye some old white sheets yellow to get the bright, vibrant banana yellow you're looking for.

 Things You'll Need

-- 2 queen-sized flat yellow sheets
+2 queen-size flat yellow sheets

-- Fabric glue or sewing machine
+Fabric glue or sewing machine

-- Green or black leotard and tights
+Green or black leotard and tights

 Fold the first sheet in half and cut out approximately 15 crescent shapes (to look like bananas).
 Make each one about 24 inches long for an adult costume.
 Repeat with the second sheet.